Amended Constitution 2015

 The original Constitution was adopted as the Constitution of the British Burn Association at a Public Meeting duly convened on the thirty-first day of October, one thousand, nine-hundred and sixty-nine at Queen Mary’s Hospital, Roehampton, London S.W.15.

-This amended Constitution was adopted as the Constitution of the British Burn Association by a more than two-thirds majority of those present and eligible to vote at an Annual General Meeting of the Association duly convened in accordance with the original Constitution on the twenty fourth day of March two thousand and eleven at the Salisbury City Playhouse.
+This amended Constitution was adopted as the Constitution of the British Burn Association by a more than two-thirds majority of those present and eligible to vote at an Annual General Meeting of the Association duly convened in accordance with the original Constitution on the twenty-first of May two thousand and fifteen at the Edgbaston Stadium, Birmingham.